ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 And yes, you need quite a few people for it, e.g. colleagues from UX and design.
 BUT after this initial step, the guideline will simplify your wording tasks every single time.
 Once you have established a structure for text types, decide how to apply grammar rules, and how to combine images, and texts.
-This makes creating UI tests a better and faster process.
+This makes creating UI texts a better and faster process.
 Additionally, your texts will be consistent and coherent.

 ## Be aware that you might need to do QA

 Ideally, you shape the UI texts at the end of a feature development process.
-After the User Experience is set, and design has been implemented.
+After the user experience is set, and design has been implemented.
 But there will be cases where the communication was not completely perfect.
 That's why you might come across some issues that are not perfectly implemented from UX and UI perspective during your wording sessions.
 There is only one way to solve these issues: communication!